 FEAR OF DOGS

-The Fear of Dogs affects 11% of the adult population and touching twice as many women than men.
-It is common knowledge that dogs are direct descendants from wolves.
+The Fear of Dogs affects 11% of the adult population and touches twice as many women as men.
+It is common knowledge that dogs are direct descendants of wolves.
 When wolves hunt, they take turns chasing their prey to wear them out.
-The ancient humans observed this technique and teamed up with the wolves for their mutual benefit.
+The ancient humans observed this technique and teamed up with the wolves for mutual benefit.

 Primordial Fear of Dogs.

 Primordial means from the beginning of time.
-This section relates to those fears that are genetic in nature and often referred to as the primitive brain.
+This section relates to those fears that are genetic and often referred to as the primitive brain.
 An example of a primitive brain reaction would be the association of the wolf’s howl to mean danger.

-Different fear mechanisms are in play with the dog fear; and each is a stressful topic.
-High anxiety blocks analytical thinking and makes self-help techniques difficult to implement.
+Different mechanisms play with the dog’s fear; each is a stressful topic.
+High anxiety blocks analytical thinking and makes self-help techniques challenging to implement.

 a.
 Fear of Dogs as Related to Death.

-The three big death related fears associated with dogs are: being eaten alive, being killed, and being attacked by a pack of dogs.
+The three big death-related fears associated with dogs are: being eaten alive, killed, and attacked by a pack of dogs.
 Each is slightly different.

 Fear of being eaten alive.
-If this thought rushed into your mind when you first became anxious, then it may be the root fear.
+If this thought rushed into your mind when you first became anxious, it might be the root fear.
 However, this root fear associated with dogs is a false negative thought.

 This also means that your fear may not be about dogs.
 Narrow down when you first had this fear.
 Did you see any movies showing people being eaten alive?

 This is a universal theme in horror movies because it is so scary.
 JAWS is an example.
 Jurassic Park is another.
 If you can connect a specific movie to when you developed this fear, you may be on your way to recovery.
 It also means that this is not a primordial fear.
 This would be from manipulation.